top of page

 (1914-1997)

-The editor of España Libre, Jesús Gonzalez Malo, wrote to Rubia Barcia on October 9, 1961, asking her to sponsor the newspaper and suggest other sponsors.
+The editor of España Libre, Jesús González Malo, wrote to Rubia Barcia on October 9, 1961, asking her to sponsor the newspaper and suggest other sponsors.
 A month later, Alberto Uriarte asked for her help and publicity for the international protest campaign launched by España Libre against the detention and incommunicado detention of the liberation trade union leader Ramón Álvarez in France.
 The French government had suspended the weekly publications Solidaridad Obrera (Paris), CNT, El Socialista, and España Libre (Toulouse).
-More than two hundred members of the resistance were being tortured in Madrid, Barcelona, Seville, Gijón, Zaragoza, and Bilbao.
+Also, more than two hundred members of the resistance were being tortured in Madrid, Barcelona, Seville, Gijón, Zaragoza, and Bilbao.